project-taurus/taurus_pav/README.md

 ### Contributors
 For the time being, the people that contributed to the code are:
 * Benjamin Bally (CEA Paris-Saclay)
-* Tomás R. Rodríguez Frutos (Universidad Autónoma de Madrid)
+* Tomás R. Rodríguez Frutos (Universidad Complutense de Madrid)
-* Adrián Sánchez-Fernández (University of York)
-* Vimal Vijayan (GSI Helmholtz Centre for Heavy Ion Research)

 We also thank the people that helped us benchmark and test the code in its early versions.